 Secondly, you might also wonder what then the difference is between these two R packages.
 Well, if you want to consider how the two differ, you might want to consider the following points:

-You’ll see that kerasR contains functions that are named in a similar, but not in completely the same way as the original Keras package.
-For example, the original (Python) compile() function is called keras_compile(); The same holds for other functions, such as for example fit(), which becomes keras_fit(), or predict(), which is keras_predict when you make use of the kerasR package.
+You’ll see that kerasR contains functions that are named in a similar, but not entirely the same way as the original Keras package.
+For example, the initial (Python) compile() function is called keras_compile(); The same holds for other functions, such as for instance fit(), which becomes keras_fit(), or predict(), which is keras_predict when you make use of the kerasR package.
 These are all custom wrappers.

 You can argue that the installation of RStudio’s keras package is easier than the installation of the kerasR package; To get the latter installed, you need to first make sure that you configure which Python version to use and this can get tricky if you’re working on a pc that has multiple environments or Python versions installed.
 But I’ll leave you to decide on this :)